Digging Up the Marrow: Plot

-Filmmaker Adam Green begins a documentary about artwork that features monsters.
-Green is surprised when William Dekker, a retired detective, contacts him and claims to have proof of the existence of monsters.
-Green's wife reacts skeptically, but he reworks his documentary to focus on Dekker and his efforts to expose the monsters' underground home, which he calls "The Marrow".
-Green interviews Dekker at his house, who claims that he has seen many monsters and identified some of them through sketches.
-Dekker mentions his son once but diverts from the topic when Green inquires.
-The shooting crew of Green and his cameraman wait at the Marrow's entrance; a dug-up hole in the cemetery in the woods.
-On the first night they do not see anything although Dekker keeps claiming that he could see one of the monsters.
+Filmmaker Adam Green begins a documentary about artworks featuring monsters.
+William Dekker, a retired detective, contacts Green and claims to have proof of monsters's existence.
+Despite his wife's skepticism, Green reworks the documentary to focus more on Dekker and his efforts to expose the monsters' underground home or metropolis, which he calls "The Marrow".

+Green interviews Dekker, who claims to have seen many monsters and identifies some of them through sketches.
+Dekker briefly mentions his son but evades the topic when Green inquires.

+The shooting crew of Green and his cameraman wait at the Marrow's entrance; a dug-up hole in the cemetery in the woods which is supposed to be one of the many gates to the underground metropolis of monsters.
+On the first night, they do not see anything although Dekker keeps claiming that he could see one of the monsters.
+During the second attempt, the camera catches a brief glimpse of a creature, but the crew voices their concern that it might be a hoax setup by Dekker.

-Next time they do capture a footage of a monster for a brief time interval, but there is a disbelief as to whether it is a hoax setup by Dekker.
-Then they make an arrangement of five cameras and light to capture footage in the absence of their cameraman.
+The crew set up five cameras and lighting equipments, then vacate the area.
 One of the cameras, Camera-2, goes missing.
-Other cameras capture monsters, and later reveals that Dekker visits often and communicates, or feeds, one of the monsters at the Marrow.
+Other cameras capture a monster coming out of the hole, and reveals that Dekker often visits and communicates with, or feeds, one of the monsters at the Marrow.
 However the footage is not very clear.

 Meanwhile, Green finds out that Dekker had approached other directors with his story and the Boston police department do not recognize him.
-This arouses suspicion and Green tries to gather more footage to confirm hoax (or reality) at the Marrow one night with his cameraman.
-Dekker arrives there too, and soon they are violently attacked by monsters.
+A suspicious Green travel with his cameraman to the Marrow, intend to find out whether the monster is real.
+They begin to make noise at the entrance of the hole and Dekker arrives there too, and soon they are violently attacked by monsters.
 They escape in their car.
-Green and his cameraman leave the house.
+Green and his cameraman leave a distraught Dekker in his house.

 Next morning they find that Dekker has abandoned the house and they couldn't trace him.
 However, there is a room with broken chains, implying a monster had been trapped there.
 Dekker probably believes that one of the monsters is his son and used to trap him there.

-The movie ends with footage from camera-2 showing a monster that keeps Dekker trapped in a cage, and attacks Green at his home.
+The movie ends with Green telling the audience that they lost all contact with Dekker and the missing camera-2 was "delivered" to him.
+Then footage from camera-2 shows Dekker trapped in a cage by an unseen monster or monsters forcing him to say that there are no such things as monsters, and then the camera shows the unseen monster going to Green's home, going into his bedroom showing him and his wife asleep; and after a loud noise made by the monster, startling and awakening Green, the footage ends.